"

 Bariatric Surgery Can Help Jump-Start Weight Loss in Severely Obese Patients.
 Maintenance is Difficult As Well.

-As you see not everybody has success.
-In somw patient weight is re-gained slowly after the initial weight drop.
-Stomach and intestines expand over time again allowing the patient to eat more and absorb more calories.
+Not everybody has success.
+Some patients re-gain weight slowly after the initial weight drop.
+After bariatric surgery patients need to learn how to eat small portions of food.
+Otherwise the stomach and intestines expand over time allowing the patient to eat more and absorb more calories.

 The incretin GLP-1, secreted by the pancreas and gut during digestion, is involved in the blood glucose management.
 Increased GLP-1 results in more effective insulin secretion and better blood glucose regulation.
 This is thought to be the key to the immediate improvements of T2D after the surgery.

 Bariatric surgery will not magically fix all problems.
 The patient will still need to learn healthy eating, portion control and an active lifestyle.
+Otherwise, weight is slowly gained back.

 Problem behaviors influencing appetite and unhealthy eating decisions are still kicking in after the novelty wears off.
 Behavioral intervention can help improve adherence and motivation.